 of course not. but i really love looking at everyone’s work and seeing just what makes each piece different. i know others do too. this is a totally private, safe, positive and encouraging group. and i wouldn’t have it any other way!

 Can I get additional critique from you?

-of course. i’ll be here to make comments and give feedback whenever you need it for a year.
+of course. i’ll be here to make comments and give feedback whenever you need it.

 Are payment plans available?

 absolutely. when you click on the button to register, you will have the option to choose a payment plan.